diskoverdata/diskover-docs/source_files/dev_diskover_web_api.md

 GET http://localhost:8000/api.php/latest?toppath=/dirpath
 ```

->For "tags", and "search" endpoints, you can set the page number and result size with ex. &page=1 and &size=100.
+>For "tags" and "search" endpoints, you can set the page number and result size with ex. &page=1 and &size=100.
 Default is page 1 and size 1000.

 ### Update (with JSON object)